captainqwerty/AutomatedOutlookSignature/README.md

 Outlook desktop signature script currently tested on and working with Outlook 2010, 2016 and 2019.
 Outlook web signature script has been tested on Exchange Online.

-## How To Use The Scripts
+## The Scripts
-This is a very basic description on how to use the scripts.
+This is a very basic description on how to use the scripts and how they work.
 For more detail please see the YouTube videos linked earlier

 ### Desktop Signature Script
 Video guide: https://www.youtube.com/watch?v=rt9y02iBoPE

 I recommend using the script in Group Policy as a log-on script.
 If you are unaware of how to do this rather than reinvent the wheel explain here I shall point you to this article :) - [Configuring Logon PowerShell Scripts with Group Policy - 4Sysops](https://4sysops.com/archives/configuring-logon-powershell-scripts-with-group-policy/)

+During logon the the script is ran, gets the details for the user, creates a new signature file and replaces their current one.
+It also sets registry keys to configure this signature as their default Outlook signature.
+These means if their job title etc. has changed their signature will be kept up to date at next logon.

 ### Exchange Online Signature Script
 Video guide: Coming soon
 Currently this script can be ran manually from a device which has both the ActiveDirectory module and the ExchangeOnlineManagement module.
+It checks for all users in a particular security group, in the example currently in the script that group is called "Outlook Web Signature" and for all the users in there it creates a .html file in a specific folder.
+If the file doesn't already exist or is different it will add that user to a list of users who need their signature updated.
+Once this step is complete, if there are any signatures to update the script will prompt you for credentials to connect to Exchange Online and will use the require html files to update the specific signatures.
+This avoids all mailboxes getting new signatures each time it is ran.

 ### Need further help?
 If you require help with the script or would like assistance altering it more for your own environment please see my EduGeek thread on this script and feel free to comment on the thread or PM on EduGeek.
 You could also leave a comment on the tutorial video if you like.